Prxnkzy/sdv-toolbox/README.md

 The Generoso SDV-toolbox is a comprehensive Python toolkit designed to streamline pre-pentest operations.
 It supports a range of activities including DNS lookups, ARP scan, vulnerability assessments, reverse shell connections, and report generation.

 ## Installation
-Clone the repository to get started with the Generoso SDV-toolbox:
+Download *sdv-toolbox.py* or clone the repository to get started with the Generoso SDV-toolbox:

     git clone https://github.com/Prxnkzy/sdv-toolbox.git

 ## Features
 **Domain check-up**: Uses DNSPython to resolve nameservers for specified domains.